Guru Nanak Stadium

-Guru Nanak Stadium is a football and athletics stadium located in Ludhiana, India.
-It is currently the home ground of I-League team RoundGlass Punjab FC.
-With seating capacity of 30,000 spectators, there is a provision of 8 lane synthetic track.
-The track conforms to international standards for conduct of any athletic meeting.
+Guru Nanak Stadium is a multi-purpose stadium in Ludhiana, India.
+It hosts football matches and athletic competitions.
+It is used as one of the home grounds of the Indian Super League team Punjab FC.
+With seating capacity of 30,000 spectators.

 The adjacent indoor stadium has been used for the National Basketball Championship.

 Other events

 It had the privilege of hosting 31st National Games in 2001.

 Kabaddi

 Stadium has hosted some domestic kabaddi matches.
 It also hosted matches of Kabaddi World Cup.